 #1 Current Running Ability

-#2 Training Timeline
+#2 Training Philosophy

 Longer training plans (18-24 weeks) allow your body to gradually adjust to the higher volume of miles, but they also require extended mental and physical commitment.